 Whether you’re going to prom with your dream date or dancing the night away with your BFFs, you can always add some romance to your look with a braided rosette.
 This look is simple, sweet, and soft.
 To create a braided rose:

 Want more hair inspiration?
 Follow @emshairdiary on Instagram!
-From formal looks to everyday hairdos, she shares the new styles she tries and the tips and tricks she picks up along the way.
+From prom braid hairstyles to everyday hairdos, she shares the new styles she tries and the tips and tricks she picks up along the way.